madirish/ossocdocs/Working/PRO - Agnostic Runbook.md

 ## Process Steps
 ### Step 1 - Create a Ticket
 - SOC analysts should assign security alerts in the queue based on priority and availability.
 - Analysts must acknowledge ownership of an alert in the ticketing platform.
-If a ticket doesn’t exist the SOC Analsyt should create one and assign it to themselves.
+If a ticket doesn’t exist the SOC Analyst should create one and assign it to themselves.

 ### Step 2 - Initial Triage and Investigation
 - Gather alert details, including: